crjhonor/tsTransformer/README.md

 ### Examples
 ![sample_rawDataset_logr.png](sample_rawDataset_logr.png)

+# Early Efforts Been Made
+During 2016 to 2022, my early efforts are made to analysis the trading data, its relationships with macro data as well as sentiments deriving from weibo and email lists which contains resources from world's famous media like bloomberg and reuters.

+Models so far I used includes Hodrick Prescott Filter rather than moving average, and using the trend and cycle data for predictions.
+Machine learning models are also learned but I found them too easy to have homogenesis results and that were not good for predictions.
+Thus models like decision trees or random forests were less considered previously.

+The dataset was differentiated and log transformed, ensemble and stacking technics were also used to combine the results generated from different models as well as different time frame.
+Inspired by natural language processing models, I'm even embedding the dataset into discrete data point sequence and then fitted into NLP deep learning models.
+Using these extra prediction data, I could test and side proof whether the predictions could be accepted or rejected.

+While the early efforts do not present here in this repo, I am very keen to share with others my idea.

 # Failed Attempt
 ### Training online
 I've tried baidu AI and AWS during May 2023, but found it pretty much disappointing.
 While baidu AI is simple but just